Stacey Slater

-Stacey Slater (also Branning and Fowler) is a fictional character from the BBC soap opera EastEnders, portrayed by Lacey Turner.
+Stacey Slater (also Branning and Fowler) is a fictional character from the BBC soap opera EastEnders, played by Lacey Turner.
 She first appears in episode 2826, originally broadcast on 1 November 2004.
-The character is introduced as a feisty and troublesome teenager and extension to the already established Slater family.
+The character is introduced as a feisty and troublesome teenager and extension to the established Slater family.
 She was created by scriptwriter Tony Jordan with Turner in mind.
 Producers explored the character's backstory with the introduction of her mother, Jean Slater (Gillian Wright), who has bipolar disorder.
-They then paired Stacey with Bradley Branning (Charlie Clements) and writers developed a series of problems for their marriage, including an abortion and Stacey's affair with Bradley's father, Max Branning (Jake Wood).

-In 2009, the character was placed in an issue-led storyline when she is diagnosed with bipolar disorder; the show worked with various charities to develop the story.
-Writers also incorporated Stacey in the "Who Killed Archie?" plot and revealed her as his killer in a live episode, which was followed by a two-hander episode between Turner and Wood.
-The story also linked to Stacey becoming pregnant and concluded with Turner's departure from the soap in episode 4129–4130, originally broadcast on 25 December 2010.
-Three years later, Turner’s anticipated return was announced and Stacey reappears in the episode originally broadcast on 7 February 2014 before departing again on 24 March 2014.
-She made a permanent return from 1 September 2014.
+They then paired Stacey with Bradley Branning (Charlie Clements) and writers developed a series of problems for their marriage, including an abortion and Stacey's scandalous affair with Bradley's father, Max Branning (Jake Wood).
+In 2009, the character was placed in an issue-led storyline when she was diagnosed with bipolar disorder; the show worked with various charities to develop the story.
+Writers also incorporated Stacey in the "Who Killed Archie?" plot and revealed her as his killer in a live episode, which was followed by a two-hander episode between Stacey and Max.
+Stacey became pregnant by Ryan Malloy (Neil McDermott) and gave birth to their daughter Lily Slater.
+This led to a feud between Stacey and Ryan's wife Janine Malloy (Charlie Brooks), and culminated in Stacey fleeing Walford on the episode broadcast on 25 December 2010, to avoid imprisonment after Janine stabbed herself and framed Stacey for attempted murder.
+Turner's return was announced on 19 December 2013, and Stacey reappears in the episode originally broadcast on 7 February 2014 before departing again on 24 March 2014.
+She made a permanent return on 1 September 2014.
+On 12 May 2025, Turner announced she would depart the role later in the year to focus on her family and new work opportunities; she revealed she was open to returning at a future date.
+Stacey departed on 2 October 2025, with Turner affirming she would eventually return to the role.